gatsbyjs/gatsby/docs/docs/conditional-page-builds.md

 title: Conditional Page Builds
 ---

 If you have a large site, you may be able to improve build times for data updates by enabling an experimental feature called "conditional page builds".
-While this is not as fast as true [incremental builds](https://www.gatsbyjs.com/docs/incremental-builds/) available in Gatsby Cloud, it can save time on the HTML-generation step by not re-rendering HTML for sites with unchanged data.
+While this is not as fast as true [incremental builds](https://www.gatsbyjs.com/docs/incremental-builds/) available in Gatsby Cloud, it can save time on the HTML-generation step by not re-rendering HTML for pages with unchanged data.
 This feature is experimental, but may improve build times for sites with a large number of complex pages.
 Test it thoroughly with your site before deploying to production.

 For more info on the standard build process, please see the [overview of the Gatsby build process](/docs/overview-of-the-gatsby-build-process/).